God intended for the home to be a family’s foundation

 From the writings of the Rev. Billy Graham

-The prophet Nehemiah recorded, “There is so much rubbish that we are not able to build” (Nehemiah 4:10).
-We see rubbish everywhere — rubbish on our televisions, on digital devices, in the literature, and in magazines that poke fun at the idea of traditional home experience.
-These things breakdown the walls of a home.
+The prophet Nehemiah said, “There is so much rubbish that we are not able to build” (Nehemiah 4:10).
+We see rubbish everywhere — rubbish on our televisions, on digital devices, in literature, and in magazines that poke fun at the idea of traditional home experience.
 The institution of the home once fortified society.
 A popular personality was asked about the institution of marriage and home.
 She responded, “Who wants to live in an institution?”
 This is typical of the ridicule that has been heaped on the home.

 Satan’s attacking the family as never before.
 What should our defenses against such attacks be?
 If families would return to God and make Him the focus of the home and the heart of the family, reading the Bible that brings comfort in turmoil and light to dark pathways, the nation would begin to rebuild on a sure foundation.
 “Through wisdom a house is built, and by understanding it is established” (Proverbs 24:3).